Q: Does Credit.com offer my credit report for free?

 Q: How often with my free Credit Report Card update?

 A: Your free Credit Report Card will update once every 14 days.
 Once you are signed in, your personalized dashboard will tell you the most recent date of your update and what day the next one will be.

 Q: What if I find something incorrect on my free Credit Report Card?

 A: Credit.com does not have the ability to add, remove or edit any information on your free Credit Report Card.
-All of our information is obtain directly from Experian.
-To dispute any inaccurate information you must contact them directly.
+All of our information is obtained directly from Experian.
+To dispute any inaccurate information, you must contact them directly.
 You can do so by dialing 1-866-200-6020 or visiting Experian's online dispute center here.